whl1729/note/computer/cpp/primer/09_sequential_containers.md

 pos1, n1, cp, n2
 ```

-7. Conversions between strings and Numbers
+7. ***Conversions between strings and Numbers***
     - b indicates the numeric base to use for the conversion, b defaults to 10.
     - p is a pointer to a size_t in which to put the index of the first nonnumeric character in s; p defaults to 0.
+    - If the string can’t be converted to a number, These functions throw an invalid_argument exception.
+If the conversion generates a value that can’t be represented, they throw out_of_range.
 ```
 to_string(val);
 stoi(s, p, b);